clarkdave/clarkdave.net/content/posts/2014-01-13-tracking-errors-with-logstash-and-sentry.md

     https://{key}:{secret}@app.getsentry.com/{project_id}

 You might already be thinking "but Raven clients should use a DSN, not be hardcoded to use Sentry's domain" and you'd be right.
 It would be fairly trivial to change this plugin to act as a more generic Raven client.
-When I had more time I'd like to do just that, and submit to Logstash as a bundled output.
-This would then work not just for Sentry's hosted service but your own Sentry installations (Sentry is open-source too!)
+When I have more time I'd like to do just that, and submit to Logstash as a bundled output; this would then work not just for Sentry's hosted service but also your own Sentry installations (Sentry is open-source!)

-Anyway, now let's implement `recieve` method which will actually send the message to Sentry:
+Anyway, now let's implement `receive` method which will actually send the message to Sentry:

     #!ruby
     public